 Joe Considine has practiced law in South Florida since 1983.
 His practice is limited to family law and addiction related law including the Marchman Act.
 Joe has handled over 2000 litigation cases in his career, appearing in courts throughout Florida.
 Joe works extensively with families whose loved ones have substance abuse and mental health problems as an attorney.
 He lectures throughout Florida on family law matters including the Marchman Act and other substance abuse related issues.

 1. Articulate the need for legal intervention with individuals suffering from substance use disorders

 2. Explain how the Marchman Act can assist families who are trying to help a substance abusing loved one

 3. Understand how the Marchman Act serves as a method used by treatment programs

 Tickets at Eventbrite.
 Click Here

-We’ll update our on upcoming events, new articles, and member benefits.
+We’ll update you on upcoming events, news articles, and member benefits.
 We promise no spam!